malcolm7633/surfexplV/README.md

 Running with no arguments launches the gui.
 The -i flag runs it in the console instead.
 Running with a file as the argument launches the file if it exists and runs it in console mode and saves it to the file if it doesn't exist.

+Move with WASD, look around with left and right arrow keys, and place objects with down arrow key.

 Requires Py-OpenGL, NumPy, SymPy, SciPy, PyQt5